Last Updated on

 Why Manganese is Necessary When Pregnant

-If you are wondering why manganese is required during pregnancy or what the relation between manganese and pregnancy is, then we may like to tell you that manganese is vital for you during your pregnancy.
-This is because manganese helps in the formation of foetal bones and cartilages.
-It is also beneficial in breaking down amino acids, cholesterol and carbohydrates, which is imperative for the growth of your unborn baby.
+Manganese is an important mineral during pregnancy, as it helps in the formation of foetal bones and cartilages.
+It is also beneficial in breaking down amino acids, cholesterol and carbohydrates, which is imperative for the growth of the unborn baby.
 This mineral is also effective in protecting the new cells from any potential damage.

 Recommended Daily Intake of Manganese in Pregnancy

-So, how much manganese should you consume in a day?
-Well, this mineral is required in very small quantities.
-If you are 18 years or younger non-pregnant woman, then you may require 1.6 mg per day.
-However, if you are a non-pregnant woman of 19 years or more, then you should consume 1.8 mg per day.
-As soon as you become pregnant, the daily dosage of manganese may spike up to 2 mg per day.
-And this will increase up to 2.6 mg per day when you begin breastfeeding your baby.
+As a pregnant woman, you’re likely to question how much manganese will you need to consume in a day.
+Well, this mineral is required in very small quantities during pregnancy.
+For a woman who is 18 years of age or younger and not pregnant, her daily requirements for manganese would be 1.6 mg.
+For a non-pregnant woman who is 19 years of age or more, she will need 1.8 mg of manganese per day.
+However, when pregnant, the daily dosage of manganese may spike up to 2 mg per day.
+And this will increase up to 2.6 mg per day when breastfeeding.

 Risks of Manganese Deficiency While Pregnant

 As discussed above, manganese is very important for a pregnant woman and her unborn baby.
-However, in the dearth of this micronutrient in the body, various complications may arise, and some of these complications may include the following:
+However, in the dearth of this micronutrient in the body, various complications may arise, and some of these complications are listed below.

-- The risk of having preterm delivery or premature delivery increases.
+- The risk of having preterm delivery or premature delivery will also increase.

 - If there is a severe deficiency of manganese, it may alleviate the risk of hypocalcaemia (excessive levels of calcium in the blood).

-Manganese is found in whole grains, legumes, pasta, nuts, tea, cereals etc. Here are some recommendations that you may choose from to pep up your manganese intake:
+Manganese is present in whole grains, legumes, pasta, nuts, tea, cereals etc. Here are some recommendations that you may choose from to pep up your manganese intake: